jeanphix/mongodm/README.markdown

 mongodm
 =======

-mongodm provide an user friendly mapping layer on top off pymongo.
+mongodm provide an user friendly mapping layer on top of pymongo.